HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/limitations_requirements.md

 !!! warning "Discontinuation of Operator"
     **Attention:** Beginning with HCL Digital Experience 9.5 Container Update CF200, HCL has discontinued releasing the HCL Digital Experience \(DX\) [Operator-based deployments](operator-based/deploy_container_platforms.md) and will provide support only for [Helm-based deployments](architecture/helm_overview.md).
 There will be no further updates or code fixes provided for the Operator-based deployments.
 HCL requires all customers to migrate to Helm-based deployments for their DX installations.
 HCL will work with our customers as they transition from Operator-based to Helm-based deployments.
 For more information on the migration process, see [Migrating from Operator-based to Helm-based deployments](operator-migration/operator_migration_preparation.md).

-The following section describes the requirements to deploy the HCL Digital Experience 9.5 images to container platforms and current limitations using the [Operator-based](operator-based/dxtools_dxctl.md) deployment process:
+The following section describes the requirements to deploy the HCL Digital Experience 9.5 images to container platforms and current limitations using the Operator-based <!--[Operator-based](operator-based/dxtools_dxctl.md)--> deployment process:

 -   **HCL Digital Experience 9.5 is supported on Docker, Red Hat OpenShift, Amazon Elastic Kubernetes Service \(EKS\), and Microsoft Azure Kubernetes Service \(AKS\), and Google Kubernetes Engine \(GKE\).** Other Kubernetes platforms are not fully supported.
 The HCL Operator is not likely to work, however, support for additional Kubernetes as a Service \(KaaS\) is ongoing and additions is reflected in the HCL Digital Experience 9.5 Support Statements.
     -   Additional features and functions may be tied to the use of the HCL DX Operators for deployment.
-    -   ***HCL highly recommends following the deployment strategies outlined within this documentation.*** HCL Digital Experience 9.5 containerization is focused on deployment and it uses an operator-based deployment.
-The goals are:
+    -   HCL highly recommends following the deployment strategies outlined within this documentation.
+The operator-based deployment goals are:

         1. To introduce a supported containerized deployment that HCL can continually extend;
         2. To provide customers with the best possible experience;
-        3. To provide a high level of [customization](operator-based/customizing_container_deployment.md) in the deployment and continue to expand on that, along with increased automation; and
+        3. To provide a high level of customization in the deployment and continue to expand on that, along with increased automation; and
         4. To maintain separation of product and custom code.
         Customers need to follow the recommended deployment model to ensure the availability of future functions and prevent potential conflicts.

-        **Notes:**
+            !!! note "Notes:"

                 -   HCL Digital Experience is a database-intensive application, it is not recommended to use Apache Derby for production use.
 For specific versions of databases supported for production, see the [HCL Digital Experience 9.5 Support Statements](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013514) on the HCL Digital Experience Support pages.
                 -   Creation of Virtual Portals take longer when implemented in Red Hat OpenShift.
 Plan for adequate time to allow processing, and re-verify the results are completed by refreshing the web browser administrative panel.
                 -   Customers should not modify the [HCL Digital Experience 9.5 Docker images](docker.md) provided by HCL for deployment.
 This restriction includes use of these images as a base to create a new image, which results in a new image ID and an unsupported configuration.
 Instead, customers deploying the images should follow best practices and maintain customizations in the wp\_profile and the deployment database.
-Scripts and custom files should be stored in wp\_profile \(/opt/HCL/wp\_profile/\).
-See the [Deployment](/operator-based/dxtools_dxctl.md) Help Center topics for more information
+Scripts and custom files should be stored in wp\_profile \(/opt/HCL/wp\_profile/\). [see *Related information* section for related topic links]
                 -   Customers should not run multiple HCL Digital Experience 9.5 container deployments in a single Kubernetes namespace \(in the case of Red Hat OpenShift, in a single OpenShift project\).
 This configuration is not supported at this time.
                 -   It is not supported to run two different versions of HCL Digital Experience 9.5 container deployments in a single Kubernetes cluster.

-    -   Use of [Web Application Bridge](../../design/integrationtools/wab.md) is currently unsupported on HCL Digital Experience 9.5 deployments to container platforms such as Kubernetes and Red Hat OpenShift, using the Operator-based deployment method.
+    -   Use of Web Application Bridge <!-- [Web Application Bridge](../../design/integrationtools/wab.md)-->is currently unsupported on HCL Digital Experience 9.5 deployments to container platforms such as Kubernetes and Red Hat OpenShift, using the Operator-based deployment method.
     -   Beginning with HCL DX Container Update CF199, Web Application Bridge can be used in container deployments using the Helm deployment method.

 -   **Supported file system requirements**:

     -   Requires an `**AccessMode**` of `**ReadWriteMany**`.
     -   Requires a minimum of **40 GB**, with the default request set to **100 GB**.
+        !!! note
-    **Note:** HCL Digital Experience is input-output \(I/O\) intensive and requires a high performing file system for optimization.
+            HCL Digital Experience is input-output \(I/O\) intensive and requires a high performing file system for optimization.

 -   **Container platform capacity requirements**: